-Pressure however didn’t seem present as Vettel mounted a brilliant start, recovering positions before a risky lap eight dive down inside of Max Verstappen backfired when both briefly banged wheels to send the German spinning down the order, like he did at Monza after a similar clash with Hamilton.
+Pressure however didn’t seem present come race day as Vettel mounted a brilliant start, recovering positions before a risky lap eight dive down inside of Max Verstappen backfired when both briefly banged wheels to send the German spinning down the order, like he did at Monza after a similar clash with Hamilton.

-As a four time World Champion, Vettel really shouldn’t of tried that move which was a sign of desperation.
+As a four time World Champion, he really shouldn’t of tried that move which was a sign of desperation.
 Especially against Verstappen who is a fighter and won’t yield position easily as we have seen many times before, and the Ferrari has better straight-line speed which would of helped Vettel to make a simple pass with DRS into Turn One.

 Ultimately this proved to be the final nail in the coffin because by time Vettel recovered to sixth, Raikkonen was too far ahead for Ferrari to initiate a swap of position as Hamilton stretched his championship lead to 67 points with another victory.

 Eventually the Brit sealed a fifth world title two races later in Mexico, a race which Vettel had to win to keep the fight alive but could only finish as runner up.